2018 LTi Printing 250

 The 2018 LTi Printing 250 was the 13th stock car race of the 2018 NASCAR Xfinity Series season, and the 27th iteration of the event.
 The race was held on Saturday, June 9, 2018, in Brooklyn, Michigan at Michigan International Speedway, a two-mile (3.2 km) permanent moderate-banked D-shaped speedway.
 The race was shortened from 125 laps to 91 due to rain stopping the race.
-At race's end, Austin Dillon of Richard Childress Racing would win a rain-shortened race after battling with fellow teammate Daniel Hemric in a one-lap shootout during a restart.
+At race's end, Austin Dillon of Richard Childress Racing would win a rain-shortened race after battling with teammate Daniel Hemric in a one-lap shootout during a restart.
 The win was Dillon's ninth and so far final career win in the NASCAR Xfinity Series and his first and only of the season.
 To fill out the podium, Cole Custer of Stewart-Haas Racing with Biagi-DenBeste would finish third.

 Background

 The layout of Michigan International Speedway, the venue where the race was held.

 The race was held at Michigan International Speedway, a two-mile (3.2 km) moderate-banked D-shaped speedway located in Brooklyn, Michigan.
 The track is used primarily for NASCAR events.
 It is known as a "sister track" to Texas World Speedway as MIS's oval design was a direct basis of TWS, with moderate modifications to the banking in the corners, and was used as the basis of Auto Club Speedway.
 The track is owned by International Speedway Corporation.
 Michigan International Speedway is recognized as one of motorsports' premier facilities because of its wide racing surface and high banking (by open-wheel standards; the 18-degree banking is modest by stock car standards).